-Version Status Date Author Summary Changes V1 Feb 22 Rob Darling
+Version Status Date Author Summary Changes

+V1 Feb 22 Rob Darling

+V2 Dec 24 Rob Darling Clarifications on page 7 on when it may be appropriate to send children home.

-Aims
+• Aims

 School recognises its responsibility to promote a culture where health issues are discussed in an open and positive way to achieve high standards.
 The health and well- being of children is of paramount importance.
 In order to maintain a clean and healthy environment for all our children we ask that parents refrain from bringing children to school if they are sick and displaying signs of illness